alexesprit/vscode-unfancy-file-icons/README.md

   - magenta for configuration files (`.gitignore`, `.ruby-version`, etc)
   - gray for other files and directories
-- Use generic icons rather than trying to find one for each file extension (except when an icon in Octicons fit the file, like with ruby files)
+- Use generic icons rather than trying to find one for each file extension (except when an icon fits the file type, like with ruby files)

 ## Build theme